Alkymi launches with $5M seed to automate email data extraction – TechCrunch

-Alkymi, an early stage startup that wants to bring intelligence to highly manual business processes like copying and pasting financial data from emails and attachments, launched today with a $5 million seed investment.
+Alkymi, an early-stage startup that wants to bring intelligence to highly manual business processes like copying and pasting financial data from emails and attachments, launched today with a $5 million seed investment.

 Canaan Partners led the round with participation from previous investor Work-Bench.
-SimpCorp also contributed as a strategic investor.
+SimCorp also contributed as a strategic investor.
 Under the terms of the investment agreement, Joydeep Bhattacharyya from Canaan will become a member of the Alkymi board.

 Company founder and CEO Harald Collet says the startup is bringing machine learning to the business analyst’s in-box with the goal of automating many of the tedious manual parts of the job.
 The company has created a solution that extracts data automatically that these analysts previously had to copy and paste into applications, spreadsheets or databases.

-“What we do is we focus on automating tasks in emails and documents and really focusing on helping business analysts in [automating] those tasks where they have been taking and picking out of business data customer and financial data that’s being fed into business processes,” Collet told TechCrunch.
+“What we do is we focus on automating tasks in emails and documents and really focus on helping business analysts in [automating] those tasks where they have been taking and picking out of business data customer and financial data that’s being fed into business processes,” Collet told TechCrunch.

 For today, that strictly involves financial services, which is an industry Collet has worked in for two decades, and which could benefit greatly from this approach.
 He uses an investment asset manager as an example.
 This person would receive emails with data in them about investments, copy and paste the data into an application or database, and repeat this many times to report on overall investment performance.
 Alkymi would automatically extract some amount of this data, reducing the overall manual copying and pasting required.